“I’ll be first!”

 The best lessons come from them.

-Don’t rush – you’re learning how to live in your own way.
+Don’t rush — you’re learning how to live life your own way.

 Resistance to external demands does not always mean open refusal.
-Sometimes it takes a subtler form: perfectionistic action, but only when the child decides they have full control and a guarantee that they will do something perfectly.
+Sometimes it takes a subtler form, such as perfectionistic action, but only when the child has full control and is guaranteed to do something perfectly.
 If that certainty is missing, they may not begin at all.

-Perfection becomes a form of control – a way of preserving agency in situations experienced as imposed.
+Perfectionism becomes a form of control — a way of preserving agency in situations that feel imposed.